cryotato/cryotato.github.io/Output/users/ryaen/zmediumtomarkdown/2022-04-26-the-friendification-of-mindfulness-gamifying-a-solution-to-insomnia-with-the-philosophy-of-7bf7ee34005.md

 ---
-title: "the Friendification of Mindfulness — Gamifying a Solution to Insomnia with the Philosophy of…"
+title: "the Friendification of Mindfulness — Gamifying a Solution to Insomnia with the Philosophy of Childhood Comfort"
-author: "ryan leo ꜩ-tzen [ovxx]"
 date: 2022-04-26T17:15:04.091+0000
 last_modified_at: 2022-04-30T09:39:52.037+0000
 categories: [""]